Curriculum Vitae (2018)

 FELLOWSHIPS AND HONORS

-2016: Mitsui Career Development Professorship
+2016-present: Mitsui Career Development Professorship

 2011–present: Faculty Associate, Berkman-Klein Center for Internet & Society, Harvard University.